"Gus has a lot of experience making music....If any of the other producers

 - Eric Stanze, director

 taking lessons in classical piano at age seven, and performed on keyboard in a local punk rock band.
-He's composed and performed music for several short subject and
+He has composed and performed music for several short subject and

 feature films, most notably for Eric Stanze's film Ratline and features for New York-based SRS Cinema.
-He also served as a mixer on the score of Deadwood Park, another Stanze
+He also served as a mixing engineer on the score of Deadwood Park, another Stanze

 feature.
 He has experience utilizing a wide variety of sound recording, mixing, and editing